haroldferns/ocqs/index.md

 ```
 sudo service apache2 restart
 ```
 Apache should now listen on port 8080.
-To access owncloud, now use **http://\<server ip:8080\>/owncloud**.
+To access ownCloud, now use **http://\<server ip:8080\>/owncloud**.
 You may need to open port 8080 on your firewall as well before this works.

 ### Option 2: Modify your server firewall like [iptables] to locally forward port 80 to port 8080